tcltk/tcl/doc/markdown/zlib.md

 ## Channel subcommand

 [zlib]{.cmd} [push]{.sub} [mode]{.arg} [channel]{.arg} [options]{.optdot}
 : Pushes a compressing or decompressing transformation onto the channel *channel*.
-The transformation can be removed again with **chan pop**.
+The transformation can be removed again with [chan pop][chan].
 The *mode* argument determines what type of transformation is pushed; the following are supported:

 **compress**
 : The transformation will be a compressing transformation that produces zlib-format data on *channel*, which must be writable.